nehajavalagi/nehajavalagi.github.io/posts/_posts/2016-09-24-poetry-in-a-dress.markdown

 ---
 title: Poetry in a dress
-subtitle: The story behind my logo of a dress of poetry
+subtitle: "How I designed a logo for myself: Understanding a brand"
 layout: post
 date: 2016-09-24
 img: oldtypewriter.jpg